geoffreylitt/convivial-paper/all.md

 # Design principles

-Here are some of the ideas behind the design of Wildcard.
-We hope these can be useful principles not only for Wildcard, but also for other tools that enable end users to modify software.
+Here are some of the ideas behind the current design of Wildcard.
+We hope that these principles are also useful for thinking more broadly about enabling end users to modify software.

 ## Expose unified structure across applications

+Todo: diagram?

 In *Changing Minds* [@disessa2000], Andrea diSessa critiques the design of modern software with a story about a hypothetical "nightmare bike."
 Each gear on the nightmare bike is labeled not with a number, but with an icon describing its intended use: smooth pavement uphill, smooth pavement downhill, gravel, etc. By some logic, this is more "user-friendly" than numbered gears, but in fact, hiding orderly structure from the user makes it more difficult to operate the bike.
 Many modern software designs fall into this trap, teaching users to use isolated modes rather than coherent structure, and the problem gets far worse when operating across multiple applications.
 Unlike the UNIX philosophy of small tools interoperating through shared abstractions, in modern computing each application is in its own silo of data and functionality.